Stage 1 – Cooroy–Noosa Road and Beckmans Road intersection upgrade

 In 2000, Noosa Council and TMR made an agreement to transfer ownership of a series of previously state-controlled roads, including David Low Way (from Emu Mountain Road north) and sections of Eumundi–Noosa Road, to Noosa Council.
 As part of this agreement, Council was responsible for constructing Walter Hay Drive and Eenie Creek Road, while TMR was to contribute to the effectiveness and efficiency of Noosa’s road network, including the planning, design, and construction of a Tewantin Bypass.

-Detailed design will be completed by June 2021.
+Detailed design was completed in June 2021.
 The design process for a major intersection is complex and includes many stages, including site investigations and site assessments for geotechnical, environmental, and cultural heritage elements, geometric road design, and developing options for electrical and service relocations.

-Council is undertaking design of a new two-lane roundabout that will improve travel time, particularly during peak periods, and reduce the risk of crashes at this location.
-The project also includes active transport features such as on-road bike lanes, an off-road shared pathway, and pedestrian refuges for safer crossings.
+Council has designed a new two-lane roundabout that will improve travel time, particularly during peak periods, and reduce the risk of crashes at this location.
+The project also includes active transport features such as on-road bike lanes, off-road pathways, and pedestrian refuges for safer crossings.

 The use of roundabouts instead of traffic signals is a deliberate point of difference in Noosa Shire, as roundabouts blend with the environment rather than dominate it and provide a high level of service at all times.
 Roundabouts generally result in fewer motor vehicle crashes than intersections that contain traffic signals, STOP, or Give Way signs.
 The layout and design of roundabouts encourage drivers and cyclists to enter the intersection slowly and give way to vehicles approaching from the immediate right-hand side of the roundabout.